-Ever wondered what it may take to come out of a credit card debt? or how long it will take to pay off the balance of a credit card with and without making additional monthly payments? or what to do to pay off credit card debt faster?
+Ever wondered what it might take to become free of the credit card debt? or how long it will take to pay off the balance of a credit card with and without making additional monthly payments? or what to do to pay off credit card debt faster?
 The Credit Card Payoff Calculator for Microsoft® Excel® and OpenOffice can help to find an answer to a few of this questions and easily can be a first step to your debt reduction.
-This calculator is the first one in the series of Debt Reduction Calculators provided by Spreadsheet123.
+This calculator is the first one in the series of debt reduction calculators provided by Spreadsheet123.

 Below on this page we also describe the methods of calculating the interest and provide more details about how to calculate the minimum payment on the credit card.